ukan-computational-acoustics/ca-knowledgebase/tutorials/bem/BEM_in_words.md

 \end{array}\right.
 \end{equation}
 $$
 In the third case, our unknown quantity $v$ is a vector of two unknown functions.
+For problems of scattering by thin screens/plates, the quantities above are replaced by their jump in value from either side of the screen.
+For example, $u$ would be replaced by $u^+-u^-$, where $u+$ and $u^-$ are respectively the limiting values of $u$ above and below the screen.

 In (1) $\mathcal{I}$ denotes the identity operator, which maps a function to its self.
 Some BIEs will contain the identity operator in which case $\chi=\pm\frac{1}{2}$, more details follow below.
 If there are no identity terms, clearly $\chi=0$.